numfocus/DISCOVER-Cookbook/README.md

 # DISC-Events-Guide
-The NumFOCUS DISC Guide to Diverse and Inclusive Conferences and Events Produced by the NumFOCUS Diversity &amp; Inclusion in Scientific Computing (DISC) Program, with support from the Moore Foundation.
+The NumFOCUS DISC Guide to Diverse and Inclusive Conferences and Events is produced by the [NumFOCUS Diversity &amp; Inclusion in Scientific Computing (DISC) Program](https://www.numfocus.org/programs/diversity-and-inclusion/), with support from the [Moore Foundation](https://www.moore.org/).

 ## The NumFOCUS DISC Guide to Diverse and Inclusive Conferences and Events

-Produced by the NumFOCUS Diversity &amp; Inclusion in Scientific Computing (DISC) Program, with support from the Moore Foundation
+Produced by the NumFOCUS Diversity &amp; Inclusion in Scientific Computing (DISC) Program with support from the Moore Foundation.

 ## Introduction